Kitchen Designs Adelaide | Award Winning SpaceCraft Joinery

 James Davis

 And that’s despite the fact he’s both a Kiwi and a Crows fan.
-(At least it meant fellow-Kiwi, Kelvin, had an ally at Bledislow Cup time.)
-Having emigrated from New Zealand’s North Island in 2012, Jimmy now lives in Nairne with his wife, Kel, their son, Amos and daughter Indie.
+(At least it meant fellow-Kiwi, Kelvin, had an ally at Bledisloe Cup time.)
+Having emigrated from New Zealand’s North Island in 2012, Jimmy now lives in Strathalbyn with his wife, Kel, their son, Amos, and daughter Indie.

-A qualified furniture maker, he came to us from another firm in Adelaide because he wanted to work locally as well as take on a new challenge.
-And, boy, did he nail it, so to speak, becoming an exceptional installer.
+A qualified furniture maker, Jimmy came to us from another firm in Adelaide because he wanted to work locally and take on a new challenge.
+And, boy, did he nail it, becoming an exceptional installer.
 But when Jalen Kowalick decided to relinquish his role in October 2020 as the workshop’s leading hand to do what he loves as a lead installer, we knew just the man to fill the bill.

-What this role requires is someone unflappable, calm and easy-going: a steady ship in a sea of crises.
+Now as our Production Manager, Jimmy’s role has grown to incorporate managing the production workflow, leading and guiding apprentices, and he is a pivotal part of the Leadership Team.
+What this role requires is someone unflappable, calm, and easy-going: a steady ship in a sea of crises.
 And that’s Jimmy all over.
-A natural leader, problem-solver and manager, it’s his job to coordinate the workflow and make sure your project is ready for installation in full and on time.
-Not only that, he’s also in charge of training our apprentices.
+A natural leader, problem-solver, and manager, it’s his job to coordinate the workflow and ensure projects are ready for installation in full and on time.

-Whilst he’s very approachable, Jimmy’s actually quite quiet.
+While he’s very approachable, Jimmy’s actually quite quiet.
 But he does have a deliciously dry sense of humour, with a well-chosen wisecrack for every occasion.
-Speaking of cracks, Jimmy does love a renovation project, putting his skills to very good use.
-At home in between these projects, he likes nothing better than throwing a barbie and hanging out with his mates, one of which is a four-legged canine friend who enjoys long walks with his energetic master.
+Speaking of cracks, Jimmy loves a renovation project, putting his skills to good use.
+At home, between these projects, he enjoys throwing a barbie and hanging out with mates, one of which is his four-legged canine friend who loves long walks with his energetic master.

 Andrew Coombs